Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Relevant aspects of the CT25 global analysis

 \subsection{Selection of data sets}

-As many general-purpose CTEQ-TEA fits, the CT25 NNLO global analysis took place over several years and now culminates with the release of the official CT25 PDF ensembles that update the previous generation of the PDFs \cite{Hou:2019efy} consisting of the default CT18 NNLO error set and three alternative, yet equally acceptable PDF ensembles, CT18Z, A, and X. A significant part of this effort went into an exploration of a large number of new candidate measurements for the extension of the CT18 baseline data set, focusing primarily on high-precision production of lepton pairs, hadronic jets, and top quark-antiquark pairs in the LHC Runs 1 and 2.
-From many such examined data sets, we selected several precise and mutually consistent ones that we included into the final CT25 release.
-We documented these preliminary explorations in three publications \cite{Sitiwaldi:2023jjp, Ablat:2023tiy, Ablat:2024uvg}.
+As in many general-purpose CTEQ-TEA fits, the CT25 NNLO global analysis has taken place over several years and now culminates with the release of the official CT25 PDF ensembles that update the previous generation of the PDFs \cite{Hou:2019efy} consisting of the default CT18 NNLO error set and three alternative, yet equally acceptable PDF ensembles, CT18Z, A, and X. A significant part of this effort went into an exploration of a large number of new candidate measurements for the extension of the CT18 baseline data set, focusing primarily on high-precision production of lepton pairs, hadronic jets, and top quark-antiquark pairs in the LHC Runs 1 and 2.
+We have documented these preliminary explorations in three publications \cite{Sitiwaldi:2023jjp, Ablat:2023tiy, Ablat:2024uvg}.
+Based on these studies, we selected a number of precise and mutually consistent data sets that are included in the final CT25 release.
+Several data sets included in CT18 have been updated or removed in the final CT25 fit, for the reasons that will be explained in the text.

-These newly added LHC data sets in CT25 are listed in the upper part of Table~\ref{Tab:LHCnewData} and reviewed in Appendix~\ref{app:NewData}.
+The newly added LHC data sets in CT25 are listed in the upper part of Table~\ref{Tab:LHCnewData} and reviewed in Appendix~\ref{app:NewData}.
 As its data baseline, CT25 started with the CT18A~\cite{Hou:2019efy} global data set, which already included a combination of measurements in deep-inelastic scattering and production of lepton pairs, hadronic jets, and top-quark pairs at both fixed-target and collider energies.
 Notably, the CT18A baseline included a precision data set on $W$ and $Z$ production in the ATLAS experiment at 7 TeV \cite{Aaboud:2016btc}, which offered the first evidence for the enhanced strangeness PDF at $x\approx 0.02$, in some disagreement with charged-current DIS experiments.
-The even more recent LHC measurements included in the CT25 fit are consistent with this strangeness enhancement.
+More recent LHC measurements included in the CT25 fit are consistent with this strangeness enhancement, albeit with somewhat reduced magnitude.